FUZAIL-GIT/API-CREATOR-FLUTTER/README.md

 ## License

-Node Server Maker is licensed under the MIT License.
+API-CREATOR is licensed under the MIT License.
 See the LICENSE file for more information.